GokuGunZ/solducci/docs/00_DOCUMENTATION_INDEX.md

 ## Welcome!

 This documentation suite provides comprehensive information about Solducci for all types of stakeholders - from non-technical product managers to experienced developers.
 Each document is tailored to a specific audience and use case.

+## ciao amici carlucci è qui
+blablabla, pusho!

 ---